ravichugh/sketch-n-sketch/workspace/src/blog/posts/01-case-studies.md

 ### Example: [Ferris Wheel][ExFerris]

-For our final case study, we designed a ferris wheel that consists of some number of equal-length spokes emanating from a central hub, each of which has a passenger car at its end.
+For the final case study we will discuss, we designed a ferris wheel that consists of some number of equal-length spokes emanating from a central hub, each of which has a passenger car at its end.
 Furthermore, we wanted the ability to rotate the wheel while keeping the passenger cars vertical, in order to accurately